tolstenko/coolify-documentation/docs/coolify/services/services.md

 # Services

-You can easily host one-click services with Coolify.
-These services includes:
+Services are popular open-sourced and self-hostable applications provided as a service for you.

+You can suggest new services by [opening an issue on GitHub](https://github.com/coollabsio/coolify/issues/new).

+## Types of services supported

 - [WordPress](./wordpress)
 - [Ghost](https://ghost.org)